Copyright © , Temple University. All rights reserved.

 If an office, department, or individual is interested in administering a survey to a large group or sample from the Temple community, the survey representative must first complete an application, specifying the purpose, design, and timeframe of the proposed survey.
 This application should be electronically submitted to firstname.lastname@example.org.

 To assure the protection of human subjects and to comply with federal law, Temple University requires that, prior to initiation, all research projects involving human subjects be reviewed and approved by the Institutional Review Board (IRB).
 Studies with IRB approval may require additional approval of the survey committee, who meets regularly and reviews applications for surveys.
 Applications will be reviewed as quickly as possible, but the TUSCC often requires additional information, which may add time that should be included in the survey administration schedule.
+Please review the following documents prior to completing a survey application.

 Note: Except under rare circumstances, survey research requests from students will not be approved.
 An exception may be made if the research meets the relevant good practices requirements and is approved by the TUSCC, and the survey is approved by the student's Dean and is sent out under the Dean's auspices.